 If you can find a concentration of baitfish in the fall, it’s a safe bet bass will be nearby.
 For this reason, Faircloth makes a concerted effort to search for areas shad will use as natural stopping points on their fall migration routes.

-- Creek channel flats—"My favorite place to fish a spinnerbait in the fall is around creek channel flats," Faircloth said.
-"When the shad are traveling to the backs of creeks, they'll use these channels the same way we use highways.
+- Creek-channel flats: ”My favorite place to fish a spinnerbait in the fall is around creek channel flats,” Faircloth said.
+“When the shad are traveling to the backs of creeks, 6 reasons to crank creek channels the same way we use highways.

 “Spinnerbaits will always be a mainstay in any professional’s arsenal,” Faircloth said.
 “They will never, ever be replaced by any other lure and will continue winning tournaments for years to come.”